This document describes the overall process for creating and migrating applications to Duo two-factor authentication in the U-M environments.

 The Duo application collects event logs containing information about authentication, changes to applications, and changes to the Duo application itself.

-Refer to Duo Administrative Access and Account Structure for descriptions of who is granted administrative roles in the Duo application.
 Access to the event logs in highly restricted.
 To report an IT security incident to be investigated in the event logs, contact the ITS Service Center.